What do we believe and teach?

 Question: "Does God have foreknowledge?"

 Cauthron: The Scripture disposes to a "Yes" answer to the question.
 Three New Testament texts (Acts 2:23; Romans 8:29; 11:2) attribute foreknowledge to God.
 Certain Old Testament texts, such as Isaiah 42:9, present the claim by God of being able to tell things before they come to pass.
 In this way, God's declarations through the prophets are often taken as examples of foreknowledge.
-Still, Scripture does not discuss the nature and extent of God's foreknowledge in detail.
+Even so, Scripture does not discuss the nature and extent of God's foreknowledge in detail.
 As a result, says H. Orton Wiley: "The question of divine foreknowledge has been the occasion of much speculation" (Christian Theology, volume 1, page 355).
-This may account for the fact that Nazarene General Assemblies have not approved an article of faith on divine foreknowledge.
+This may account for the fact that no Nazarene General Assembly has approved an Article of Faith on divine foreknowledge.

 Of course, we must realize that while we are bound by time and space, God is not (since He created them both).
 That makes answering this question even more difficult.